Saddiq Bey NBA Preview vs. the Raptors

-Saddiq Bey and the Atlanta Hawks take the court versus the Toronto Raptors at 7:30 PM ET on Wednesday.
+Saddiq Bey and his Atlanta Hawks teammates face the Toronto Raptors on Friday at 7:30 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-With prop bets available for Bey, let's examine some stats and trends to help you find good wagers.
+Let's break down Bey's prop bets, and some stats and trends to help you find good wagers.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.